Craft-First/sfdc-trigger-framework/CONTRIBUTING.md

 # Contributing to sfdc-trigger-framework

 First and foremost, **thank you**!
-We appreciate that you want to contribute to sfdc-feature-management, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to **sfdc-trigger-framework**, your time is valuable, and your contributions mean a lot to us.

 ## Important! <a id="important"></a>